Himalayan Yoga Academy

 Physical and mental Benefits of frog pose (Mandukaasana)

-Mandukaasana gives you relief from diabetes, digestive disorders and constipation.
+Mandukaasana gives you relief from diabetes, digestive disorders, and constipation.
 This pose improves the flexibility and mobility of the knee and ankle joints.
-It helps tone muscles of the shoulder and abdomen.
+It helps tone the muscles of the shoulder and abdomen.
 Regular practice of this pose increases your lung capacity.

 1) Helps in treatment of constipation and digestion